 - Finding scrapes and dents on vehicles, mailboxes, and other stationary objects.

 These are just a few of the many warning signs of unsafe driving.
 If you feel the driver may present a hazard on the road, it may be time for the driver to give up the keys.
 This can be a very difficult call for you to make, especially if the driver is a parent or other close figure used to having their independence.
 What you must keep in mind is their safety and the safety of others must come first.

 The re-examination involves the evaluation of an individual by a DMV examiner.
 It consists of a vision test and a driving test.
 A written test may be required depending on specific circumstances.
 To prepare for the test you may wish to enroll in a driving school to brush up on your skills.
-Following the re-examination, the examiner will decide whether any action should be taken regarding your driving privilege, such as restrictions, suspension or revocation.
+Following the re-examination, the examiner will decide whether any action should be taken regarding your driving privileges, such as restrictions, suspension, or revocation.

 How to Request a Driver Re-Examination

 If appropriate evaluations and recommendations have been made and the driver continues to refuse to hand over the keys, a request may be sent to the DMV asking for a re-examination of the driver.
 Written requests may be submitted by mail (mailing address) or email us using our DMV Contact Form.

 Requests for re-examination should include as much of the following information as possible:

 - Driver's date of birth (if not known indicate the driver's approximate age)